 To make a usage listing of the directories in the /home partition.
-The commands are run in a sub-shell to allow the cd command and file redirection to work.
+Note that this runs the commands in a sub-shell to make the cd and file redirection work.

-sudo sh - c "cd / home ; du - s | sort - rn > USAGE"
+\$ sudo sh -c "cd/home; du -s | sort -rn > USAGE"